Videos

 Watch on YouTube

-How-To: composite key constraints
+How-To: Composite key constraints

 Composite keys are declared at the entity level, in the Properties Pane tab "Composite keys":.
 In general, you may give a name to the composite key constraint.